shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Blockchain-Based-Skill-Verification-System.md

 truffle migrate --network=matic
 ```

-## Frontend using Reactjs
+# Frontend using Reactjs

 Link to the wireframe: [https://whimsical.com/decentraskill-UukeCuFudL9kNGsC6rqaGJ](https://whimsical.com/decentraskill-UukeCuFudL9kNGsC6rqaGJ)

 Well till now we have successfully set up smart contracts deployed them on the polygon network and connected with our frontend web3.
-The only thing now we have left to do is making some great User Interface screens. you can use any of favorite framework for this part.
+The only thing now we have left to do is making some great user interface screens.
+You can use any of favorite framework for this part.
 We are going to using ours i.e, react.
-We are not going to be explaining this part as this is a bit out of scope for this article and there are various great resources out there about it. still, If you come across some problems We are providing you with the GitHub repository link (It is still in progress) and the wireframes for it, and If the problem still persists find us in the author's section.
+We are not going to be explaining this part as this is a bit out of scope for this article and there are various great resources out there about it.
+Still, If you come across some problems We are providing you with the GitHub repository link (It is still in progress) and the wireframes for it, and If the problem still persists find us in the author's section.

-## Deploying frontend on Netlify
+# Deploying frontend

 For Deploying the frontend you can use any service of your choice.
 For React you can refer to the *Netlify for React docs* in the reference section.

-## Conclusion
+# Conclusion

 Link to GitHub repo: [https://github.com/iamsdas/Decentraskill](https://github.com/iamsdas/Decentraskill)

 Congratulations!
 After completing this tutorial, you should have a good understanding of how to create a dApp for a blockchain-based skill verification system and how to deploy it on Polygon.

-## What's Next
+# Next Steps

 Awesome guys, you have finally created a blockchain-based skill verification system on your own but you must not stop now.
 There is always room for improvements and innovation. following are some features that you can add to this platform of yours to make it better.